-The term 'Interest Rate' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Interest Rate' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Interest rates are the levels at which interest is charged a borrower for using money that they obtain in the form of a loan from a bank or other lender.
 These are also the rates that individuals and businesses are paid for depositing their funds with a bank.
 Interest rates are central to the running of capitalist economies.
 They are commonly written out as percentage rates for a given time frame, most commonly per year.

 As an example, a small business might require capital to purchase new assets for the company.
 To acquire these, they borrow money form a bank.
 In exchange for making them this loan, the bank is paid interest at a pre set and agreed upon rate of interest for lending it to the company and putting off their own use of the monies.
 They receive this interest in monthly payments along with repayments of the principal.

 Interest rates are also used by government agencies in pursuing monetary policies.
 Central banks set them to influence their nation’s economic performance.
 They impact many elements of an economy such as unemployment, inflation, and investment levels.

 There are several different interest rates to consider.
 The most commonly expressed one is the nominal interest rate.
 This nominal interest rate proves to be the amount of interest that is payable in money terms.
 If a family deposits $1,000 in a bank for a year, and is paid $50 in interest, then their balance by the conclusion of the year will be $1,050.
 This would translate to a nominal interest rate amounting to five percent per year.